CZ3004Group27/image_rec/README.md

             - ... and so on
     ```

+2. Before running the scripts below, remember to remove any folders or files in the 'runs/detect' folder.

-2. `predict.py` contains the function that can draw bounding boxes on images,
+3. `predict.py` contains the function that can draw bounding boxes on images,
     generate a merged image and
-    save these outputs to `./imagerec/run/detect/exp{i}` folder, where `i`
+    save these outputs to `./imagerec/runs/detect/exp{i}` folder, where `i`
     represents the number of times the predict is called.
 This is suitable for
     week 8 task.
 To include the function that can draw bounding box, put the
     following in your code: